grafana/agent/docs/configuration/metrics-config.md

 # fields that can read secrets from files.
 #
 # This is disabled by default.
 When enabled, a malicious user can craft an
-# instance shared that reads arbitrary files on the machine the Agent runs
+# instance config that reads arbitrary files on the machine the Agent runs
 # on and sends its contents to a specically crafted remote_write endpoint.
 #
 # If enabled, ensure that no untrusted users have access to the Agent API.